May 6, 2026

 For more on the overall timeline, read our guide: Personal Injury Lawsuit Process in Florida.
 And for context on how long the entire case might take, see Personal Injury Case Florida: A Step-by-Step Guide.

-Common Deposition Mistakes Florida Injury Victims Make
+Common Deposition Mistakes to Avoid

 Even well-intentioned witnesses can undermine their own cases in depositions.
 Here are the most common mistakes to avoid: